mikehw/chia-signing-tools/README.md

 [chia-agent](https://github.com/Chia-Mine/chia-agent) is used to interact with the chia daemon and wallet.

 ### Sign a message
-Execute `npx chia-signing-cli did-sign`
+Execute `npx -p chia-signing-cli did-sign`

 If you have more than one key, you will be prompted to select the key to sign with.

 ### Verify a message
-Execute `npx chia-signing-cli verify`
+Execute `npx -p chia-signing-cli verify`